hyperspy/hyperspy/doc/user_guide/big_data.rst

 lazily loaded signals.
 HyperSpy extracts the relevant chunk from the signal and fits to that.

-The linear ``'lstsq'`` optimizer supports fitting the entire dataset in a vectorised manner using :py:func:`dask.array.linalg.lstsq`.
+The linear ``'lstsq'`` optimizer supports fitting the entire dataset in a vectorised manner using :func:`dask.array.linalg.lstsq`.
 This can give potentially enormous performance benefits over fitting with a nonlinear optimizer, but comes with the restrictions explained in the :ref:`linear fitting<linear_fitting-label>` section.

 Practical tips